ronleeon/clang-llvm-details/README.md

 # clang-api
-Clang api usage fot latest version
+Clang api usage for the latest version